rija1/university/wp-content/plugins/mailpoet/readme.txt

 == Changelog ==

-= 5.0.2 - 2024-08-26 =
+= 5.4.2 - 2024-12-02 =
-* Added: Ukrainian translations;
-* Improved: error messages in automations;
+* Improved: stability of post notification scheduling;
-* Changed: human and machine opens are merged by default, old behavior can be restored in settings.
+* Changed: minimum required WordPress version to 6.6 and WooCommerce to 9.3.

 [See the changelog for all versions.](https://github.com/mailpoet/mailpoet/blob/trunk/mailpoet/CHANGELOG.md)